Galloway honors retiring superintendent

 People are also reading…

-She said that she has cherished the winding length of her career and her relationships evolve with members of her school community.
+She said she has cherished the winding length of her career and watching her relationships evolve with members of the school community.

-“From the time she became our superintendent, which was also my first year on the Board of Education, Dr. Giaquinto has been the most dedicated person I’ve had the pleasure of working with,” Carmen said in her remarks.
+“From the time she became our superintendent, which was also my first year on the Board of Education, Dr. Giaquinto has been the most dedicated person I’ve had the pleasure of working with,” Carmen said.
 “She’s caring, she’s kind, she has truly become a dear friend over the years.”

-Susan Petro, president of the Galloway Township Education Foundation, also praised Giaquinto.
-She described her departure as “bittersweet” and said she was someone who has been an asset for the district and provided leadership at the start of the COVID-19 pandemic.
-During the meeting, Petro announced that the Education Foundation would be awarding a scholarship in Giaquinto’s name to two eighth-grade students who demonstrate “diligence and integrity” – two qualities she though Giaquinto personified.
+Susan Petro, president of the Galloway Township Education Foundation, described Giaquinto's departure as “bittersweet” and said she was someone who has been an asset for the district and provided leadership at the start of the COVID-19 pandemic.
+During the meeting, Petro announced that the Education Foundation would be awarding a scholarship in Giaquinto’s name to two eighth-grade students who demonstrate “diligence and integrity” — two qualities she thought Giaquinto personified.

 Pomona Preschool Principal Donald Gross said Giaquinto was a “role model” for leaders, saying she was extraordinarily trustworthy and transparent.
 He said Giaquinto went to great lengths to keep open lines of communication with administrators and teachers when the pandemic began to keep them informed of the district plans.

+ATLANTIC CITY — It was time to dash away all across the Boardwalk.

-Galloway Township Education Association President Ed Zimmerman also congratulated Giaquinto.
-Noting what he said was her fondness for organizing with binders, he gave her a “retirement binder” filled with notes of congratulation from school staff and faculty.
-The school board gifted Giaquinto an engraved plaque in the shape of a book during the ceremony, which Gentile described as a “token of genuine gratitude, genuine appreciation, genuine affection.”
+Noting what he said was her fondness for organizing with binders, Galloway Township Education Association President Ed Zimmerman gave Giaquinto a “retirement binder” filled with notes of congratulation from school staff and faculty.
+The school board gifted Giaquinto an engraved plaque in the shape of a book, which Gentile described as a “token of genuine gratitude, genuine appreciation, genuine affection.”

-She has also received praise in municipal government.
-The township issued a proclamation to honoring Giaquinto at a Dec.
+The township issued a proclamation honoring Giaquinto at a Dec.
 13 Township Council meeting.
-Mayor Anthony Coppola said that the township and school district has had a strong relationship under Giaquinto’s leadership over the last decade and her support for the community.
+Mayor Anthony Coppola said the township and school district have had a strong relationship under Giaquinto’s leadership over the past decade.

 “It’s very rare for someone who has had such a long tenure as yourself and working your way up to being superintendent of all schools to be able to have the respect in the community that you do,” Coppola said.
 “It’s really quite remarkable.”

-Giaquinto spoke about her tenure and retirement with The Press of Atlantic City, saying she was “humbled” by the retirement celebrations held over the last two weeks.
-Asked for her accomplishments, Giaquinto said she was appreciative of the chance to oversee the construction and establishment of the current Galloway Township Middle School, which opened in 2000.
-She added that she was proud of her administration’s response to the start of the pandemic, which she said involved extensive collaboration with her colleagues.
+Giaquinto said she was “humbled” by the retirement celebrations held over the past two weeks.
+She said she was appreciative of the chance to oversee the construction and establishment of the current middle school, which opened in 2000.
+She added she was proud of her administration’s response to the start of the pandemic, which she said involved extensive collaboration with her colleagues.
 It exemplified, she said, the full-community support she said she received while in the district.

-“It’s really a home to me,” Giaquinto said of Galloway Township.
+“It’s really a home to me,” Giaquinto said of Galloway.
 “Everyone sticks together, especially when there’s a need.”

+GALLOWAY TOWNSHIP — Authorities said a township woman, 53, was the victim of a fatal fire th…

-Santilli, speaking to The Press after the Egg Harbor Township school board meeting, said Giaquinto was “well deserving” of the honors she has received over the last week.
-He said he was eager to continue where her esteemed predecessor left off.
+Santilli said Giaquinto was “well deserving” of the honors she has received over the past week.
+He said he was eager to continue where her predecessor left off.

 “I have to be able to complement the work she’s been able to do in the Galloway Township school system and also honor her legacy,” Santilli said.

-Giaquinto said she had no firm plans for retirement and is considering volunteer work, or teaching part time at workshops or colleges.
-Her primary focus for now, however, would be something she scarcely had the opportunity to do during her almost four decades in teaching.
+Giaquinto said she had no firm plans for retirement and is considering volunteer work or teaching part time at workshops or colleges.
+Her primary focus for now, however, is something she scarcely had the opportunity to do during her almost four decades in teaching.

 “Nothing concrete other than to do a little bit of relaxation,” Giaquinto said.